timv5/go-authentication-template/README.md

 # go-authentication-template
 Authentication service written in Golang connecting to Postgres database.
 Includes login, register and 2 example protected routes.
+After a successful registration email is sent to a user.

 ## Used technology and prerequisites
 - Golang